 We have Turkish compliance staff based in Turkey.

-If we plan to conduct an audit in a facility where there is the possibility of any migrant/refugee workers, we hire a translator who knows the relevant language/s.
-This is our standard practice.
+If we plan to conduct an audit in a facility where there is the possibility of any migrant/refugee worker, we hire a translator who knows the relevant language/s.
+This has been our standard practice for many years.

 Confidentiality is a key requirement of our worker interviews.
-We use various methodologies which include one-on-one interviews, group interviews, written feedback on specific issues, individual phone calls with workers, and off-site meetings.
+We use various methodologies which include one-on-one interviews, group interviews, written feedback on specific issues, individual phone calls with workers, and off-site meetings to capture feedback and ensure confidentiality.